 - Awardees are expected to submit a peer-reviewed abstract to a scientific meeting based on the funded project.

-IMPORTANT UPDATE FOR LARGE GRANT APPLICANTS USING CARRA REGISTRY DATA/SAMPLES
+IMPORTANT UPDATE FOR GRANT APPLICANTS USING CARRA REGISTRY DATA/SAMPLES

 Grant applicants that intend to utilize the CARRA Registry or CARRA-related data and/or samples (including Legacy Registry and APPLE data/samples) must receive approval from the CARRA Data Sample Share Committee (DSSC) prior to submitting their grant applications.
-Applicants will be required to provide documentation of DSSC approval at the time of submitting a grant application.
-The request must match the intended use outlined in the grant proposal.
-Failure to receive approval of the data and/or sample request prior to submission of the grant application will result in the administrative decline of the application.
+These requests take 4-6 weeks to process.

-In addition, if your application will propose collection of any new data or biosamples via the CARRA Registry and/or via CARRA sites, you must include a letter of support (LOS) from CARRA's Research and Registry Oversight Committee (RROC).
-Email [email protected] with a brief summary of your proposal and CARRA will work to schedule a call with you to discuss your application as soon as possible.
+Grant applications that propose collection of any new data or biosamples via the CARRA Registry must include a letter of support (LOS) from CARRA’s Research and Registry Oversight Committee (RROC).